lienzhuzhu/lienzhuzhu.github.io/content/about/_index.md

 Public transportation and micromobility are critical in reducing our carbon footprint and improving our health.

 I love to learn about ideas to promote public transportation, so please reach out to talk.

+> **Some math texts use pictorial illustrations, and some do not.
+Like the words, the picture needs slow and careful study.
+A quick glance will not do, as it might in a biology text.**
+>
+> *The OSU at Newark Dept. of Mathematics*